 For the time between Sept.
 25th 2020 and January 2nd, 2021, the correlation between known active COVID cases and daily number of COVID-related deaths looks like this:

-The data in FIGURE 3 are described well by a logistic function (red line in the figure) of formula:
+The data in FIGURE 3 are described well by a logistic growth function (red line in the figure) with formula:

-I can use this relationship to estimate the number of active cases through 2020:
+I used this relationship to estimate the number of active cases through 2020:

-The model underestimates the number of active cases for the days when the number of COVID-related deaths is the highest, but otherwise it reflects fairly well the trend of the second wave.
-According to the model, the actual number of active COVID cases at the peak of the first wave was at about seven times higher than recorded.
+My model underestimates the number of active cases for the days when the number of COVID-related deaths is the highest, but otherwise it reflects the trend of the second wave fairly well.
+According to my model, the actual number of active COVID cases at the peak of the first wave was at about seven times higher than recorded.